fengwang/ceras/ReadMe.md

 using namespace ceras;
 ```

-Then we compose layers using a functional interface to compose a computation graph:
+Then we compose layers using a functional interface to build up a computation graph:

 ```cpp
 auto input = Input(); // shape( 28, 28 )
 auto l0 = Reshape({28*28,})( input );